SherG/sherrieg/content/blog/electricity-inflation-new-england/index.md

 * Because of the archaic Jones Act, we can't ship U.S.-produced LNG (liquified natural gas) from American ports to New England.
 * As a result we're dependent on shipping in LNG from foreign countries which, of course, burns more fossil fuels.
 * Boston Harbor's Everett Marine Terminal imported 60% of its LNG in 2020.
 Historically it's sourced LNG from Norway, Peru, Trinidad and Tobago, and Russia.
 (Massachussetts relies on natgas for two-thirds of its electricity needs.)
-* Maine voters <a href="https://www.reuters.com/world/americas/maine-voters-reject-quebec-hydropower-transmission-line-2021-11-03/" target="blank">scuttled</a> renewable energy plans for electricity transmission lines carrying <em>hydro</em> power in from Quebec.
-(A similar proposal was previously nixed by New Hampshire voters.)
+* Maine voters <a href="https://www.reuters.com/world/americas/maine-voters-reject-quebec-hydropower-transmission-line-2021-11-03/" target="blank">scuttled</a> renewable energy plans for electricity transmission lines carrying <em>hydro</em> power into New England from Quebec.
+(A similar proposal was previously rejected by New Hampshire voters.)

 Why the Jones Act has not already been <a href="https://www.bloomberg.com/opinion/articles/2021-05-17/don-t-waive-the-jones-act-scrap-it" target="blank">nixed</a> is puzzling.
 Here's a passage from the <a href="https://doomberg.substack.com/p/new-england-is-an-energy-crisis-waiting" target="blank">Doomberg Substack</a> that highlights the problems: